ATamblingPoder/MATLABforSignals/README.md

 # MATLABforSNS
 ---
-This repo stores the MATLAB code for my *Signals and Systems Laboratory* class.
+This repo stores the MATLAB code for *Signals and Systems Laboratory* class.

+Feel free to contribute!